YourMobileGeek/100DaysOfCode2019/README.md

   > I have now the first working page of React auth with Firebase.
 The tutotial page was filled with bugs (Still very informative).
 Check it out [here](https://www.robinwieruch.de/complete-firebase-authentication-react-tutorial/).
 Also, working on the Julia set now.
 It was pretty easy.
 Will try to animate it tomorrow, if JS allows me.
 I was going to do my first GHCE exercise, but i wasn't in a good mood today, so postponed that for tomorrow.

 * Day 51
   > Pushed the Julia set today.
 Didn't animate it, i tried, but it is very laggy even on a 150 pixel surface.
 I guess my code isn't optimised.
 It will work in *Processing*.
 But i won't do it.
 Other than that, watched a video on *this* in JS.
-Now, fir the good news, my skill that was stuck for a long time was finally accepted today.
+Now, for the good news, my skill that was stuck for a long time was finally accepted today.
 Three skills published now.
 Also, i got an email saying that i passed the nomination round for [*Developer Students Club*](https://medium.com/@walkytalkyshubham/developer-student-club-by-subham-kumar-8f674a0f0aa4) of my college.
 Now have to work on the selection round.
 Fingers crossed.

 * Day 52
   > The first exercise of GHCE took a lot of time.
 Couldn't do anything else.
 I was travelling today, came back around noon.